Quadrifolium/TFinMedia/en-GB/20141209 博客天下(Blog Weekly).md

 In other words, that TFBOYS's MV of "The Youth Manual"(青春修炼手册) get 50 million hits doesn't mean that 50 million people played it.

 Besides, LIN and his friends learned the method of promoting TFBOYS's news to the top of websites.
-Take Sina Weibo as an example, it is said that topics related to TFBOYS were limited on Hot Weibo Chart due to the excessive frequency.
+Take Sina Weibo as an example, it is said that topics related to TFBOYS were limited on "Hot Weibo Posts Chart" due to the excessive frequency.
 [Unconfirmed.]
-Later, fans found that if the forwards, comments, and likes of a weibo reaches a certain amount in a certain period of time, it can still be pushed to the Chart.
+Later, fans found that if the reposts, comments, and likes of a post reaches a certain amount in a certain period of time, it can still be pushed to the Chart.
-And "if we want to push a weibo to the Chart, we don't use topics when forwarding."
+And "if we want to push a post to the Chart, we don't use topics when reposting."

 LIN does so-called "purification"(means to eliminate negative information about TFBOYS) on Baidu every day.
 When typing "WANG Jun-kai" in the search box, there appears a menu showing entries about WANG Jun-kai, like "WANG Jun-kai's girlfriend" and "WANG Jun-kai scores high".